parkjinman98/Manual/src/body.md

 ## Supported operations (PyTorch)

-@<b>Remark@</b> Since the Torchscript backend framework is based on @<link:https://pytorch.org/docs/stable/onnx.html#Torchscript-Based-ONNX-Exporter;Torchscript-Based-ONNX-Exporter>, even if the operation is not listed below, it can be supported if it has corresponding ONNX operation.
+@<b>Remark@</b> Since the Torchscript backend framework is based on @<link:https://pytorch.org/docs/stable/onnx.html#Torchscript-Based-ONNX-Exporter;Torchscript-Based-ONNX-Exporter>, even if the operation is not listed below, it may be supported if it has corresponding ONNX operation, which is supported by qubee.

 @<tbl:media/supported_pytorch.xlsx;Sheet1;PyTorch Supported Operations>

-## Supported operations (TensorFlow)
+## Supported operations (TensorFlow/Keras)
+As mentioned in the previous section, Keras works as an interface for TensorFlow 2, and they save the model in the same format as the frozen graph, which ends with `.pb`.
+Therefore, the TensorFlow/Keras operation is supported if it can be described by TensorFlow raw operations listed below when the model is saved in the format of the frozen graph.

 @<tbl:media/supported_tf.xlsx;Sheet1;TensorFlow Supported Operations>

-## Supported operations (Keras)
-@<tbl:media/supported_keras.xlsx;Sheet1;Keras Supported Operations>

 # API Reference
 ## Class: Model_Dict
 This class serves two main functions: